 Speaker 7: (05:55) We need to not just to talk about what we can do, but to do what we can.

-Speaker 8: (06:03) This is a challenge that we should try to solve in a quick way, but with a long term vision.
+Speaker 8: (06:03) This is a challenge that we should try to solve in a quick way, but with a long term vision.Challenges put forward by other stakeholders

 David Attenborough: (06:09) It comes down to this.
 The people alive now, the generation to come, will look at this conference and consider one thing.
 Did that number stop rising and start to drop, as a result of commitments made here?
 There’s every reason to believe that the answer can be yes.
-If working apart, we are force powerful enough to destabilize our planet, surely, working together, we are powerful enough to save it.
-In my lifetime, I’ve witnessed a terrible decline.
+If working apart, we are force powerful enough to destabilize our planet, surely, working together, we are powerful enough to save it. challenge, personal, call to action In my lifetime, I’ve witnessed a terrible decline.
 In yours, you could and should witness a wonderful recovery.
-That desperate hope, ladies and gentlemen, delegates, excellencies, is why the world is looking to you and why you are here.
-Thank you.
+That desperate hope,emotional language, concept ladies and gentlemen, delegates, excellencies, is why the world is looking to you and why you are here.
+Thank you.personal, sense of responsibility, call to action